-When Kylie of Orange High School, located in Hillsborough, NC, came in for an evaluation Kylie and her parents had no idea what they were getting into.
+When Kylie of Orange High School, located in Hillsborough, NC, came in for an evaluation, Kylie and her parents had no idea what they were getting into.
 She’d played softball in Orange County for a few years and had just moved up to the Challengers team.
 Because of this increase in competition, she and her parents wanted to make sure she got some instruction.
-Her evaluation took place on March 21, 2019.

 As always, no changes are made during an evaluation.
 I highlighted her swing against another HS player that was about her age and size.
 What Kylie and her parents noticed was a clear difference in aggression.
 Because of this, the demo swinger’s hits were going over 15-mph faster and up to 90-feet further.
-Kylie and her parents decided to enroll in the program and off they went.
+Kylie and her parents decided to enroll in the program (which you can now do at home!) and off they went.

 Kylie came back on March 27th and had her bag, bat, and gloves with her.
 I smiled and told her she wouldn’t need those, and got her mother a chair so she could watch.
 Then, we headed over to the Movement Wall, where all of our initial movement and Rebel’s Rack work takes place.